Home Visit KanchanaburiKanchanaburi in Thailand, the complete guide

 Published: Last updated 1 comment 7 minutes to read

-Kanchanaburi, the complete guide to discovering the city and the province
+Kanchanaburi, the complete guide to discover the city and province

-The complete guide to what you need to know to discover the city and province of Kanchanaburi located in central Thailand.
+The complete guide, what you need to know to discover the city and province of Kanchanaburi located in central Thailand.

-Kanchanaburi is known for its tragic history during the Japanese occupation and the construction of the famous Bridge on the River Kwai, but it is also an attractive, waterfront town that is very popular with tourists.
+Kanchanaburi is known for its tragic history during the Japanese occupation and the construction of the famous Bridge over the River Kwai, but it is also a seductive city, on the waterfront, highly appreciated by tourists.

 Description